On Rota-Baxter and Nijenhuis anti-flexible algebras: Introduction and Preliminaries

+\end{itemize} \end{theorem} \begin{remark} As we highlighted in Remark~\ref{rmk:one} (\ref{two}) that pre-anti-flexible algebras generalize dendriform algebras, left (right) symmetric algebras derived in Theorem~\ref{thm:Prelie} take into account those constructed from dendriform algebras in \cite[page 264]{Aguiar}. \end{remark} Besides, zero weight Rota-Baxter algebras and dendriform algebras are linked in \cite{Aguiar} such away that zero weight Rota-Baxter algebras carry dendriform dialgebras structures which look like Lie algebras structures on associative algebras.

+It has already been established in \cite{Dassoundo_B_H} that anti-flexible algebras are a generalization of associative algebras, and associated Lie algebras are similar to Lie algebras related to associative algebras.

-\end{itemize} \end{thm} \begin{rmk} As we highlighted in Remark~\ref{rmk:one} that pre-anti-flexible algebras generalize dendriform algebras, left (right) symmetric algebras derived in Theorem~\ref{thm:Prelie} carry those constructed from dendriform algebras in \cite[page 264]{Aguiar}. \end{rmk} The content of this paper is described as follow.
-In section~\ref{section2}, we provide basic definitions and derive basic properties of the notion of Rota-Baxter anti-flexible algebras, and under some conditions, we built a pre-anti-flexible algebra structure related to a given Rota-Baxter operator on an anti-flexible algebra and then deduce its associated left(right)-symmetric algebra.
-Furthermore, in section~\ref{section3}, the notion of bimodule of anti-flexible algebras were recalled as well as that of $\mathcal{O}$-operators on anti-flexible algebras.
-In addition, pre-anti-flexible algebras were constructed from a given $\mathcal{O}$-operator on anti-flexible and the induced left(right)-symmetric algebra are derive as well as related consequences.
-Finally in section~\ref{section4}, basic definitions and properties on Nijenhuis anti-flexible algebras were introduced and used to construct pre-anti-flexible algebra and derive left(right)-symmetric algebra associated.
+In addition, A. Das in \cite{Das} constructed a cohomology for operator $\mathcal{O}$-operator on associative algebras and introduced Nijenhuis elements associated with an $\mathcal{O}$-operator on associative algebras.
+It is then worth to investigate Rota-Baxter anti-flexible algebras and pre-anti-flexible algebras which are a generalization of dendriform algebras, and also investigate on Nijenhuis structures on anti-flexible algebras and their relation with pre-anti-flexible algebras. { The content of this paper is as follow.
+In section~\ref{section2}, we provide basic definitions and derive basic properties of the notion of Rota-Baxter anti-flexible algebras, and under some conditions, we construct a pre-anti-flexible algebra structure related to a given Rota-Baxter operator on an anti-flexible algebra and deduce its associated left(right)-symmetric algebra.
+Furthermore, in section~\ref{section3}, the notion of bimodule of anti-flexible algebras are recalled as well as that of $\mathcal{O}$-operators on anti-flexible algebras.
+In addition, pre-anti-flexible algebras are constructed from a given $\mathcal{O}$-operator on anti-flexible and the induced left(right)-symmetric algebra are derived as well as related consequences.
+Finally in section~\ref{section4}, basic definitions and properties on Nijenhuis anti-flexible algebras were introduced and used to construct pre-anti-flexible algebra and derive left(right)-symmetric algebra associated. }